 The licensing of businesses in this field is carried out by the Animal and Plant Health Inspection Service (APHIS), which was initially established to administer the Animal Welfare Act of 1966.
 Ensuring safe conditions for animals during transportation is only a small part of APHIS’ responsibilities.
 It also also covers “protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities”.

 APHIS categorizes businesses involved in the movement of animals in two ways:

 - As an Intermediate Handler

-Both are required to enlist their details with APHIS, but different registers exist for the two categories, and therefore the registration processes also differ slightly.
+Both are required to enlist their details with APHIS and the registration is the same.

 An Animal Carrier is “any enterprise transporting regulated animals for hire as a common carrier. [including] airlines, railroads, motor carriers, shipping lines, and other enterprises.”
 So this is the category that covers most of the businesses which you’ll find on this website.

 The Act defines an Intermediate Handler as “anyone taking custody of regulated animals in connection with transporting them on public carriers”.
 This definition covers boarding kennels that organize their own shipping from or to clients, freight forwarders, and freight handlers.
 The main difference here is that an Intermediate Handler operates through public carriers, such as airlines, couriers, and shipping & forwarding companies, while carriers are often in business in their own right, as private individuals or incorporated businesses.